RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

-## This section is still under construction until v10.0 is released

 ### Plugins Development

 First of all, to understand what is discussed on this Section, is mandatory to read first the section called [Plugins System].
 Otherwise you'll miss the basics and probably will not understand what is explained here.
 On that section there is a simple explanation and an overview about how the plugins system works. **After reading that, you can continue reading here...**